vikasmahato/reddit_downloader/README.md

 - `/folders` – list configured folders and their paths
 - `/next <folder>` – send the next image from a folder (cycles per chat)
 - `/random <folder>` – send a random image from a folder
+- Background auto-send – when `[auto_send]` is enabled the bot periodically pushes images to every chat without waiting for commands.

 Plain text shortcuts: send `next` or `random` without the slash.